About Us

 Key Dates in YWCA History

-YWCA is on a mission to eliminate racism and empower women, and we’re committed to accountability and transparency in everything we do.
+YWCA is committed to accountability and transparency in everything we do.
 Below you will find resources that illuminate our financial position, outline how we allocate our resources, and showcase the impact of the valuable support from our donors and sponsors.
 As a nonprofit 501(c)(3) organization, we welcome your support of our mission!

 YWCA Delaware